What is a Solution?

 - Expanding (the opposite of factoring) may also help

-- Sometimes you can apply a function to both sides (e.g. square both sides).
+- Sometimes we can apply a function to both sides (e.g. square both sides).

 And the more "tricks" and techniques you learn the better you will get.